tanishqjain071003/TalkNet/README.md

 <table>
 <tr>
 <td>
-  TalkNet is a live real-time web chatting application with
+  TalkNet is a live real-time web chatting application with user authentication, where you can add your friends to chat and connect seamlessly.
 </td>
 </tr>
 </table>